I get asked for recommendations all the time. Here’s my personal list. – Jane

-- Fashion For Profit by Frances Harder – A new edition was released in late 2014 and it is a very thorough, how-to book.
+- Fashion For Profit by Frances Harder – New editions are released regularly and this is a very thorough, how-to book.
 Click here to read it.

 - The Fashion Designer Survival Guide by Mary Gelhar – A quick, easy read.
 Click here to read it.

-- Constant Contact – I use Constant Contact for Fashion Brain Academy (because their customer service is the BEST).
+- Constant Contact – I used Constant Contact for Fashion Brain Academy for many years (because their customer service is the BEST).
+It’s a solid option for email marketing.
 Click here to start an account.